Talion is a finalist for Best SIEM Solution

 “Having a computer science background helped me just because my job requires to know some programming and gave me the basics to understand networks and security.
 I had a cyber security module during my degree but it was way too rudimentary compared to how broad cyber security actually is.
 Now that I understand how security is done, I can say that the ability to learn quickly and adapt to different situations, just to name two, helped me more than my technical skills.” – Andreea Tudor, SIEM Content Developer at Talion

 “Before entering the field, I had studied Criminology which led to a masters in Cybercrime.
-When entering the SOC, I was quick to realise that I still had a lot to learn.
+When entering the SOC, I was quick to recognize that I still had a lot to learn.
 I was able to apply previous knowledge, but I really had to get stuck in and learn on the job.
 During my career and through hiring new Threat Intelligence analysts for my own team, we are a very interested in soft skills.
 For an analyst to excel on our team, we look for someone with a critical and inquisitive mindset, who is able to collaborate and work well under pressure.
 Technical knowledge can be learnt, but soft skills often come down to personality and cannot always be trained, as a result, I personally do believe these transferable skills are more important.” – Natalie Page, Threat Intelligence Analyst at Talion

 “I knew some things, but not a huge amount about cyber security before entering the field.
 I think it’s good to have a broad understanding, but if you work in the right environment, you will find that you pick up a lot of learning along the way.” – Anita Philips, Project Operations Manager at Talion